bioboot/cmi_pb_labclass/lab_sheet/lab_sheet.md

 ![](lab_sheet_files/figure-html/unnamed-chunk-36-1.png)<!-- -->

-- **Q16.** What do you notice about these two antigens time course and the FIM2/3 data in particular?
+- **Q16.** What do you notice about these two antigens time courses and the FIM2/3 data in particular?

 <div class='solution'><button>Hint</button>